kfmResearch-NumericsTeam/Struc_Eng_Library_Website/docs/strucenglib_plugin/server.md

 # ...
 ```
 Analyse_and_extract can either be executed locally (1.) or remotely (2.).
-Remote and local invocations of analyse_and_extract accept the same set of compas FEA parameters.
+Remote and local invocations accept the same set of compas FEA parameters.

 ## Source Code
 The server component is hosted on [GitHub](https://github.com/kfmResearch-NumericsTeam/Struc_Eng_Library_Server).